shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 The ".." means the parent directory (the parent of the current directory).
 Alternatively you could have used the full path (e.g. ~/211/lab03_sentence)

 1. Look at the files in the lab03_sentence directory, including the Makefile and the source code files (main.cpp, sentence.cpp, and sentence.h).
-You can use the `cat` command to display file contents in the terminal (e.g. `cat main.cpp`) or open up each file using the editor of your choice.<br>
+You can use the `cat` command to display file contents in the terminal (e.g. `cat main.cpp`) or open up each file using the editor of your choice.<br>s

 Why does main.o depend on sentence.h?
 (Answer on the google survey)